Tasneem227/HospitalMSs/README.md

 The Models folder contains definitions of the entities used within the application, where each entity represents a specific table in the database.
 Here are some of the entities in the
 project:
-● Admin.cs: Represents the data of the system administrator.
-It includes fields related to admin information such as name, email, and credentials that can be used for authentication processes.
-● Booking.cs: Manages patient bookings within the system, such as scheduling appointments between patients and doctors and recording visit details.
+● Admin.cs: Represents the data of the system administrator. controls a specific department's doctors and nurses and all patients( add delete edit and show ) ● Booking.cs: Manages patient bookings within the system, such as scheduling appointments between patients and doctors and recording visit details.
 ● Department.cs: Contains information about the medical departments in the hospital